National Guard (Iraq): History

 In September 2004, a senior member, General Talib al-Lahibi was arrested on suspicion of having links with insurgent groups.
 In October 2004, the commander of the 507th ING Battalion, Colonel Mohamed Essa Baher, in Mahmoudiyah, south of Baghdad, barely escaped assassination.
-Lieutenant Colonel "Haydar Rasool, an Iraqi national guard battalion commander based in Baghdad, says he has lost more than 30 of his 1,000 men over the past year."
+Lieutenant Colonel Haydar Rasool, an Iraqi national guard battalion commander based in Baghdad, said he lost more than 30 of his 1,000 men over the past year.

 In December 2004, it was announced that the Iraqi National Guard would be dissolved and merged into the New Iraqi Army.
 At this time its strength was officially over 40,000 men.
 The merger was planned to take place on Iraqi Army Day, January 6, 2005.